yochaigal/cairn/adventures/conversions/the-isles-of-the-dead.md

 nav_order: 16
 nav_exclude: true
 search_exclude: true
-title: The Isles of the Dad
+title: The Isles of the Dead
 ---

 # The Isles of the Dead